shug0/giphy_companion/README.md

 ![alt tag](http://i.giphy.com/l2SqeZRceZHENmH2U.gif)

+No databases required, the favorited gifs are stored in local storage (Cache of your browser).

 You can use & test the [online version](shug0.github.io/giphy_companion/) hosted by Github Pages.<br>

 ### Build with *Create React App*